 M.L.
-Rastello reminded the CIPM that the CCPR and CIE joint Workshop "100 Years of $V(\lambda)$ and the Future of Photometry" will be held at the BIPM Headquarters on 3 June 2024, with an on-line option.
+Rastello reminded the CIPM that the Consultative Committee for Photometry and Radiometry (CCPR) and the International Commission on Illumination (CIE) will hold a joint Workshop "100 Years of V(λ) and the Future of Photometry" at the BIPM Headquarters on 3 June 2024, with an on-line option.
 The workshop will be held in conjunction with 26th meeting of the CCPR and CCPR Working Group meetings on 4-7 June and the CIE Division 1 and Division 2 annual meetings in Paris on 31 May-1 June.
 The CCPR will hold an internal workshop on 4 June to discuss the future of the candela.
 She invited CIPM members to attend both workshops.